Joint Marketing Agreement: Everything You Need to Know

 The detail and complexity of a CMA depend on the depth and breadth of the arrangement.
 For example, is it a one-time collaboration or an ongoing relationship?
 Typically, the CMA is a stand-alone agreement that details the terms and conditions of the partnership.
 It should specify the term of the partnership and the procedures by which a party can cancel the agreement.
 Exclusivity is also a consideration, including potential exceptions to exclusivity.
 The agreement should delineate each party's authority to promote the products of the other party and whether there are restrictions on this authority.
 Detail a management and governance structure so that the appropriate procedures can be followed for a smooth collaboration.

 If you need help with creating a joint marketing agreement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.